 Australian Bigfoot Encounters - Yowie Chronicles

-Why Yowie Chronicles?
+Why Yowie Sightings?

-People with sightings can get in touch with me via the form below and on the dedicated website and I'd be interested in hearing stories however brief or detailed.
+People with sighting experiences or encounters can get in touch with me via the form below and on the dedicated website.
+I'd be interested in hearing Yowie stories however brief or detailed.
 There are no pretenses, ridicule, or interrogation with this process and I'm purely interested in hearing about encounters and I hope that through this process of sharing the experiences of Yowie sightings we all become more informed about the creatures and also how to deal with them if they are encountered.
 Too often over the years, people that have had sightings have been ridiculed and I believe its simply because these creatures' existence are so far beyond our comfort zone off acceptance.
 From my own experience, some of the people I have discussed these creatures with would have some belief in aliens rather than a Yowie.
 I don't discredit their beliefs either but Yowies are flesh and blood and continue to be seen as they have throughout history.

 READ ABOUT LATEST YOWIE WITNESS REPORTS HERE